Scroll to...

 TrapStation addresses the special concerns of large companies: redundancy, security/encryption, and centralized authentication/authorization:

-Speeding Through Trap Storms
+Speeding Through Event Storms

-Bursts of trap traffic (thousands per second) are safely handled by TrapStation, and real-world throughput is engineered for the busiest network conditions: millions of traps per hour.
+Bursts of events traffic (thousands per second) are safely handled by TrapStation, and real-world throughput is engineered for the busiest network conditions: millions of traps per hour.
 Logs are optimized for speedy search results too.

 Browser Screenshot: Histogram illustrating traps received per hour.
 Range: [0 - 942,661]